-Upstream Sustainability Services.
+Water and Waste data is recorded and analysed by Upstream Sustainability Services.
 Arrangements for water provision vary across the regions in which we operate.
-Tenants are responsible for obtaining water for the whole building in many instances and therefore have been omitted from our total water footprint. lags that of energy, so while we endeavour to itemise only that which we, as the landlord, use for common parts, it is often not possible to do so.
+Tenants are responsible for obtaining water for the whole building in many instances and therefore The automated infrastructure around water metering lags that of energy, so while we endeavour to itemise only that which we, as the landlord, use for common parts, it is often not possible to do so.
 Grosvenor Britain & Ireland represents the most difficult portfolio in terms of understanding water procurement arrangements, largely because of its historical nature and residential weighting.

 In line with best practice, two waste footprints are reported (waste measured by mass and waste measured by volume).
-Measuring waste by mass is a more accurate method of recording waste movements and hence is the focus of our widespread and therefore we have to rely on volumetric data.
-Some of our assets are unable to provide any waste information due to the waste management arrangements onsite - many simply receive an invoice for the collection
+Measuring waste by mass is a more accurate method of recording waste movements and hence is the focus of our analysis, but in many regions of the world where we own or manage property, this level of sophistication is not widespread and therefore we have to rely on volumetric data.
+Some of our assets are unable to provide any waste information due to the waste management arrangements onsite - many simply receive an invoice for the collection with no breakdown of the amounts.